 Annual Cloud License Comparison

-Since the Cloud version also offers a discounted annual subscription plan, it’s worth comparing the annualized monthly cost for each product to the corresponding subscription cost.
+Since the Jira Cloud version also offers a discounted annual subscription plan, it’s worth comparing the annualized monthly cost for each product to the corresponding subscription cost.
 Here is a breakdown of the cost per year for Jira products.

 |Annualized Monthly Cost||Annual Subscription Cost|